astroumd/lmtoy/README.md

 Tools like **ncdump** display structure and contents (as CDL).

-A simple example to get at the raw data is the following:

-      import netCDF4
-      nc = netCDF4.Dataset(filename)
-      rawdata = nc.variables['Data.Integrate.Data'][:]
-      nc.close()

-where **rawdata** is now a 2D array, shaped (ntime,nchan) in the python sense (nchan runs fastest).
-The LMT software will typically calibrate and convert (grid) these data to the more common FITS format.
+The LMTOY software will typically calibrate and convert (grid) these data to the more common FITS format.

 ## Manual